ArshiaAA9/vach/README.md

 # Vach
 A low-latency voice streaming project for using simple commands like next, previous, stop, play with spotify.
+The project works by streaming your voice from your android phone to your pc and then using Whisper ai to transcribe it into text
+then it will parse it for commands.
   More commands will be added later.

 # Installation
 you can either download the [latest release](https://github.com/ArshiaAA9/Vach/releases/latest) or build the project yourself